GeneralChemist/Other-stuff/README.md

-# Other-stuff
+# Python 3 programs

-This is just a repository of a few other random programs that I've written
+This is a repository of several python 3 programs that I have written.